 The Penang Bridge was officially opened to traffic on September 14 1985.
-With a total length of 13.5 km, the Penang Bridge is one of the longest bridges in the world as well as a national landmark.
-Currently, the Penang Bridge is being expanded from 4 lanes to 6 lanes to accommodate the increasing traffic on the bridge while a second link between Penang Island and the mainland has been approved under the 9th Malaysia Plan.
-The widening work project is expected to cost RM585mil and is slated for completion by June 2008.
-The widened brige will have a new lane on each side comprising a 2m-wide lane for motorcycles and a 3.5m-wide lane for other vehicles.
-The number of toll booths will also be increased from 13 to 25.
+With a total length of 13.5 km at time of completion, the Penang Bridge is one of the longest bridges in the world as well as a national landmark.
+However the length of 13.5 km includes the motorway between the exit to Jalan Tunku Kudin, which was counted as the entire access to the bridge.
+The actual length across the sea was stated at 8.0 km, and I reconfirmed this by measuring it on Google Maps.
+The Penang Bridge was expanded from 4 lanes to 6 lanes to accommodate the increased traffic while a second link between Penang Island and the mainland has been approved under the 9th Malaysia Plan.

-According to Tun Dr Lim Chong Eu, former Chief Minister of Penang, "The authorities considered expanding the ferry service.
+According to the late Tun Dr Lim Chong Eu, former Chief Minister of Penang, "The authorities considered expanding the ferry service.
 They also considered having another ferry terminal at another point, or building an island-mainland linkage either with a bridge or a tunnel.
 As far as I remember, ever since I have been in public life, the question of a linkage with the mainland had been mooted and there were proponents for the bridge, for the tunnel and for another ferry terminal.

 "From the late 1950s onwards, there were more people in favour of the bridge."